isomorphic-software/smartclient-docs/reference_2.md

 | "wipe" | content is revealed or wiped as the widget grows or shrinks |
 | "fade" | widget's opacity smoothly fades into or out of view |
 | "fly" | widget moves into position from offscreen |

 ---
-## Type: AnimationCallback

-### Description
-A [Callback](#type-callback) to fire when an animation completes.
-The callback receives a single `earlyFinish` parameter which is true if the animation was cut short (for example by a call to a non-animated API that changes the same property).

----
 ## Type: ArrowStyle